vdaas/vald/docs/tutorial/using-backup-with-syclladb.md

 </details>

-## Prepare the kubernetes cluster
+## Prepare the Kubernetes Cluster

-1. Prepare kubernetes cluster
+1. Prepare Kubernetes cluster

     To complete get started, the kubernetes cluster is required.<br>
     Vald will run on Cloud Service such as GKE, AWS.
-    In the sense of trying to "Get-Started", [k3d](https://k3d.io/) or [kind](https://kind.sigs.k8s.io/) are easy kubernetes tools to use.
+    In the sense of trying to "Get-Started", [k3d](https://k3d.io/) or [kind](https://kind.sigs.k8s.io/) are easy Kubernetes tools to use.

 1. Prepare Scylla DB and kubernetes metrics-server